SB Nation: Accusations of exploitation

+Layoffs and site closures

+In February 2018, Vox Media laid off 50 employees, including some members of the SB Nation social video team.
+A number of part-time copy editors and news writers were also cut.

+In February 2019, it was announced that Bergeron would step down from her role as editor-in-chief, remaining until a replacement was hired.
+In July, Vox announced it would hire a senior vice president to oversee SB Nation.
+It wasn't until 16 months later, in October 2020, that the company finally promoted Jermaine Spradley to SVP.

 In August 2019, after closing its national college football blog Every Day Should Be Saturday (which joined the platform in 2010 after originally being established in 2005 as an independent website), SB Nation announced a new college football vertical known as Banner Society, which will aim to " keep expanding, warping, and sharpening the conversation around college football in all its bizarre, corrupt, colorful elements", and "find new and different ways to connect with our audience directly, all over the internet".
+In September, SB Nation launched DK Network, a dedicated sports gambling website in conjunction with DraftKings.

 In December 2019, Vox Media announced that in order to comply with California Assembly Bill 5, SB Nation would "end our contracts with most contractors at California brands" over the coming months, and transfer their roles to a new group of employees.
 The company stated that this would be an extension of investments that have seen more full-time employees working for the network's largest sites, and that former contractors would be able to contribute as unpaid "community insiders".